Ayurvedic Approach to Spring Cleaning – Home, Body, Mind

 Springtime is the ideal time to get out and enjoy the world.
 Spending time outside, and especially reconnecting with nature, after months of being cooped up in our heated homes and offices can boost energy, optimism, and creativity.
 If you stay sedentary and continue eating the heavier foods of winter, you may be headed for the kinds of Kapha imbalances prevalent in spring — allergen reactions and other respiratory issues, sluggishness, dullness of mind, and weight gain.
 Cardio activities including walking, hiking, cycling, climbing, and swimming help the body emerge out of the dormancy of winter.Consider Triphala — our Organic Digest Tone (Triphala Plus) helps as a daily detox of the colon (removal of ama or toxins is a huge part of overall health, including joint health); Joint Soothe II aids occasional aches and stiffness; and Osteo Relief helps support healthy joints and bone tissue.
 Fatigue Free and Premium Amla Berry can assist in regular elimination and rejuvenation of tissues, promoting vitality and vigor.

 Eat According to the Season

 Springtime has qualities unlike any other time of the year: renewal, growth, awakening.
-This season inspires us to start fresh, and by following some or all of these tips, we can put our healthiest, happiest, most vibrant selves forward.
-Look out, world — nothing can stop us now!
+This season inspires us to start fresh.
+By trying these tips, we can put our healthiest, happiest, most vibrant selves forward.